Secure Messengers - The 5 Best Alternatives to WhatsApp

 Signal's Security

-Security is Signal's highest priority.
+Security is Signal's top priority.
 Messages are sent with E2E, and even stickers are coded.
-In addition, you can also set a password to protect your messages in the event that you lose your phone.
+In addition, you can set a password to protect your messages in the event that you lose your phone.

-In contrast to numerous other messenger apps, Signal only saves as much metadata as is necessary for the app to smoothly function, such as telephone numbers, random keys, and profile information.
+Unlike other messenger apps Signal only saves as much metadata as is necessary for the app to smoothly function, like telephone numbers, random keys, and profile information.

 Features

-Signal can do everything that WhatsApp can, except publish stories or complete automatic cloud backups.
-Instead, you can react to individual messages with emojis, automatically pixelate faces on pictures, and set messages to delete after a specified period.
+Signal can do everything that WhatsApp can, except publish stories or create automatic cloud backups.
+Instead, you can react to individual messages with emojis, automatically pixelate faces on pictures, and set messages to delete after a certain period of time.
 With an account, the service can be used on a mobile device and up to five desktops.

 Whenever you switch your phone number, things with Signal get a bit more complicated.
 Not all of your contacts are automatically notified, and you'll need to be manually re-added to your groups.